 In lieu of flowers, donations to Immaculate Conception Parish in Brookfield, Missouri or the charity of your choice, may be left at the church or mailed to Wright Funeral Home, P.O.
 Box 496, Brookfield, MO 64628

-To plant a beautiful memorial tree in memory of Everett Glen "Ev" Lineberry, please visit our Tree Store.
+To send flowers to the family or plant a tree in memory of Everett Glen "Ev" Lineberry, please visit our floral store.

 Immaculate Conception Church